-The above equation is the equivalent of Eq. \eqref{eq:Appendix:derivativeKLparams} in the case of hyperparameters learning.
-The first term is identical in form to \eqref{eq:Appendix:derivativeKLparams}, while the second arises because also the generative model depends on the hyperparameters.
-Apart from this difference, the learning process for $\theta^{p}$ is identical to learning $\theta$: the averages in r.h.s of Eq. \eqref{eq:Appendix:HyperparamsKLderivative} are calculated by sampling and then the hyperparameters are updated using the Sign Descender rule.
+Unsurprisingly, Eq.~\eqref{eq:parameterlearning} is identical to Eq.~\eqref{eq:Appendix:derivativeKLparams}.
+Eq.~\eqref{eq:Appendix:HyperparamsKLderivative} is similar to Eq.~\eqref{eq:Appendix:derivativeKLparams}, with an extra second term that accounts for the direct dependence of the model on the hyperparameters.
+Note that this second term can be interpreted as a negated derivative of the energy in an Expectation Maximization (EM) scheme.
+The learning process for $\theta^{p}$ is analogous to learning $\theta$: the averages in r.h.s of Eq. \eqref{eq:Appendix:HyperparamsKLderivative} are calculated by sampling and then the hyperparameters are updated using the Sign Descender rule.
 From a computational point of view, it is convenient to update both the parameters $\theta$ and the hyperparameters $\theta^p$ at each iteration.